 With 83.0% of the instructors working full time, students are certain to get lots of face time with instructors.
 University of Oklahoma is committed to helping students to succeed, as confirmed by their 39.7% on-time graduation rate.
 Ever wish schools were graded with a report card?
 Now they are.
 Have a look at University of Oklahoma Norman Campus' scorecard.

 Any student who is interested in Human Resource Management has to take a look at Central Michigan University.
 Central Michigan University is among the largest schools in Michigan.

-It is difficult to beat Xavier University if you wish to pursue Human Resource Management as a major.
-Based in Cincinnati, Ohio, this university is optimum for young people who flourish in an urban setting.
+It's hard to beat Western Michigan University if you want to study Human Resource Management.
+Situated in Kalamazoo, Michigan, this university is best suited for students who blossom in an urban atmosphere.

 For students who want to carry on following their bachelor's degree, this school has graduate programs available.
 You will get to learn about many different cultures first-hand, thanks to WMU's diverse campus.
 See every one of Western Michigan University's rankings to learn more about the college.

 The University of Texas at Tyler is among your top options if you're planning on studying Human Resource Management.
 Located in Tyler, Texas, this college is a strong final choice for students who enjoy the buzz of a popular city.